 At the end of the advanced class on Thursday, Leslie and I selected 5 women who seemed to show most passion and capability to start a jewelry business.
 These women were given the leftover tools and beads with which they could pursue their business aspirations.
 We asked the women to meet regularly and work together as a group.
 They agreed to team up, support each other and be accountable to one another.
 The excitement shared by the women was palpable and inspiring.

 It was an amazing experience for both Leslie and me to be able to share this whole process.
 There was so much joy, passion, the eagerness to learn with lots of sweat!
 Yes, it was hot, hot and hot.
 Leslie and I bathed in our own sweat while we were running around showing the women how to make different things.
 But at the end of each day, she and I fell asleep with such happy tiredness.
-The people who are so short of resources in many ways, these beautiful colorful beads brought them not only jewelry but also the hope of a better life!
+For the people who are so short on resources, these beautiful colorful beads brought them not only jewelry but also the hope of a better life!